open-mmlab/mmpose/docs/en/installation.md

 Please make sure the GPU driver satisfies the minimum version requirements.
 See [this table](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#cuda-major-component-versions__table-cuda-toolkit-driver-versions) for more information.

 Installing CUDA runtime libraries is enough if you follow our best practices, because no CUDA code will be compiled locally.
-However if you hope to compile MMCV from source or develop other CUDA operators, you need to install the complete CUDA toolkit from NVIDIA's [website](https://developer.nvidia.com/cuda-downloads), and its version should match the CUDA version of PyTorch. i.e., the specified version of cudatoolkit in `conda install` command.
+However, if you hope to compile MMCV from source or develop other CUDA operators, you need to install the complete CUDA toolkit from NVIDIA's [website](https://developer.nvidia.com/cuda-downloads), and its version should match the CUDA version of PyTorch. i.e., the specified version of cudatoolkit in `conda install` command.

 ### Install MMEngine without MIM

 To install MMEngine with pip instead of MIM, please follow [MMEngine installation guides](https://mmengine.readthedocs.io/zh_CN/latest/get_started/installation.html).

-For example, you can install MMEngine by the following command.
+For example, you can install MMEngine using the following command.

 ```shell
 pip install mmengine